-I have set up Marsh Yoga to provide accessible and enjoyable yoga for everybody in the local community.
+I have set up Marsh Yoga to provide accessible and enjoyable yoga for everybody, regardless of age or ability.
 Yoga is proven to contribute towards improved health and vitality through connecting mind, body and breath.

 The yoga I teach is a gentle mix of yin (typically seated or lying long held postures focused on freeing joints and connective tissues to improve mobility and provide a focus for mindful breathing) and yang (typically standing or seated postures focused on movement with the breath), combined with mindful breathing (pranayama) techniques and some Qi Gong practices.
-I have a special interest and passion in teaching yoga for back care and run a Yoga for Back Care lesson each week.
+I have a special interest and passion in teaching movement for back care and run a Movement for Back Care lesson each week.

-I have trained with a number of internationally renowned teachers, completing my 200 hours RYT with Simon Low, advanced Yin Yoga training with Norman Blair, Yoga for All training with Dianne Bondy, specialised yoga for back and pelvic pain with Donna Farhi as well as training with back physiotherapist Sarah Key.
+I have trained with a number of internationally renowned teachers, completing my 200 hours RYT with Simon Low at The Yoga Academy, advanced Yin Yoga training with Norman Blair, Yoga for All training with body positive teacher Dianne Bondy, specialised yoga for back and pelvic pain with Donna Farhi as well as training with back physiotherapist Sarah Key.
 I regularly practice yin yoga with Norman Blair as well as Qi Gong with Mimi Kuo Deemer, acupressure techniques learned from acupuncturist Kate Henley and breathwork from ground-breaking breathwork teach Ben Wolff.
 In 2020 I completed my Yoga4Health training with Yoga in Healthcare Alliance (YIHA), accredited by the Personalised Care Institute, working to make socially prescribed yoga available to a wider range of people with health issues that can be helped by yoga.